Special Interests: Adult Cardiac Surgery

 Holds Clinical Excellence Award for 2019.

-Member SCTS (Society of Cardiothoracic Surgery of Great Britain and Ireland), EACTS (European Association of Cardiothoracic Surgery) and STS (Society of Thoracic Surgeons, USA).
+Member SCTS (Society of Cardiothoracic Surgery of Great Britain and Ireland), EACTS (European Association of Cardiothoracic Surgery), STS (Society of Thoracic Surgeons, USA) and World Society of Cardiovascular and Thoracic Surgeons (WSCTS).
 Fellow IACTS (Indian Association of Cardiovascular-Thoracic Surgeons), ISC (Indian Society of Cardiology) and The RCSEd (The Royal College of Surgeons of Edinburgh).

 Honorary Senior Lecturer at Leeds School of Medicine, Intercollegiate MRCS Examiner at The Royal College of Surgeons of Edinburgh, Member Cardiothoracic Surgery Specialist Training Committee at The Yorkshire and Humber Deanery, Trainer Intercollegiate Basic Surgical Skills course at The Royal College of Surgeons of England and Educational Lead at the Cardiac Surgical Unit at The Leeds General Infirmary